co-log/co-log/co-log/tutorials/2-custom/Custom.md

     log I "Second message..."
 ```

-The constraint `WithLog` has three type parameters: the application environment, the type of the message and the monad.
-Function `log` takes two parameters: logger severity and the message text.
+The constraint `WithLog` has three type parameters: the application environment,
+the type of the message and the monad.
+Function `log` takes two parameters:
+logger severity and the log message's text.

 ## Running example